The official blog of the Lung Institute.

 Like Maya Angelou, every person living with chronic obstructive pulmonary disease has a unique story to share.
 While COPD does not have a cure, there are steps you can take to treat chronic obstructive pulmonary disease and breathe better.

 Many doctors recommend their patients participate in pulmonary rehabilitation, a program that teaches people how to breathe and function better.
 In addition, chronic obstructive pulmonary disease medications, including bronchodilators and corticosteroids, are often prescribed to open the airways and reduce inflammation.

 Lifestyle changes such as stopping smoking, eating a healthy diet and exercising regularly often help people with chronic obstructive pulmonary disease.
 In fact, gentle exercise like walking helps people build muscles and improve stamina.
 The key is to start slowly and build over time.

-For many of our patients, stem cell therapy has helped them breathe easier and return to many of their favorite activities.
-Stem cell therapy works to promote healing from within the lungs and may improve quality of life.
-If you or a loved one has chronic obstructive pulmonary disease, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+For many of our patients, cellular therapy has helped them breathe easier and return to many of their favorite activities.
+Cellular therapy works to promote healing from within the lungs and may improve quality of life.
+If you or a loved one has chronic obstructive pulmonary disease, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.